 Every day food manufacturers and retailers make and sell millions of food and drink products, not just in the UK, but around the world

-The employers involved in the design of the food and drink process operator apprenticeships include household names, such as: Nestle, M&S, and Warburtons.
+The employers involved in the design of the food and drink process operator apprenticeships include household names, such as: Nestle, Morrisons and Bakkavor.
 Between them they’re responsible for making or selling much of the food we eat on a daily basis

 The food and drink process operator apprenticeships are built to develop the skills needed by production line workers to produce our food safely and efficiently

-Firstly, all the new apprenticeship standards, including the Food and Drink Process Operator, are developed ‘by employers for employers.’
+Firstly, all apprenticeship standards are developed ‘by employers for employers.’
 Nobody knows better what is needed in a job role than the employers themselves.
 Secondly, one of the biggest changes is that apprentices now don’t automatically qualify after ‘serving their time’.
-They need to prove their new skills at something called ‘end-point assessment’ or EPA.
+They need to prove their new skills at end-point assessment, or EPA.
 EPA is the name given to a series of tests that happen towards the end of an apprenticeship.
-Apprentices must succeed at end-point assessment to achieve their apprenticeship.

 The L2 Food and Drink Process Operator is a Band 8 apprenticeship which has a maximum funding rate of £5000.
-The L3 Food and Drink Advanced Process Operator is a Band 12 apprenticeship, carrying a maximum funding rate of £9000.
+The L3 Food and Drink Technical Operator is a Band 19 apprenticeship, carrying a maximum funding rate of £16,000.
 Funding for apprenticeships is either via co-investment with government or the Apprentice Levy.

 Large food manufacturers (with a wage bill over £3million pa) fund their apprenticeships through the levy.
 The levy is collected by HMRC at a rate of 0.5% of a business’s monthly wage bill.

-Smaller employers (with an annual wage bill below £3m) fund their apprenticeships through co-investment with government, though now they need only contribute 5% of their apprentices training costs.
+Smaller employers (with an annual wage bill below £3m) fund their apprenticeships through co-investment with government.
+Employers only contribute 5% of their apprentices training and end-point assessment costs, with government funding the remaining 95%, up to the funding band maximum.
 For employers with less than 50 employees that 5% is waived if their apprentice is between 16-18 years or between 19-24 and has a local authority education, health and care plan or has been in the care of a local authority.

 All employers can now negotiate with their approved training provider, to get good value production line training that suits their business.
-They are also free to choose their own end-point assessment organisation.
+It is also up to the employer to choose their preferred end-point assessment organisation.